sourceryinstitute/OpenCoarrays/INSTALL.md

 ### OS X###
 </a>

+For now, OS X users will find it easiest to use OpenCoarrays inside the Lubuntu virtual machine available in the [Sourcery Institute Store].

-We have developed a  Portfile that we will submit for inclusion into the [MacPorts] package management software after posting the OpenCoarrays 1.0.0 tar ball online.
-Once the OpenCoarrays Portfile has been incorporated into MacPorts, users can install OpenCoarrays on OS X by installing MacPorts and then typing the following:
+In hopes of offering a straightforward, native OS X installation option, we have submitted a Portfile  to the [MacPorts] package management software developers.
+Please add yourself to the "cc" list on the corresponding [ticket] for updates.
+Once Macports incorporates the OpenCoarrays Portfile, users will be to install OpenCoarrays by typing the following:

     sudo port selfupdate
     sudo port upgrade outdated
     sudo port install opencoarrays

-Administrator privileges are required for issuing the above "sudo" commands.
-Also, the first two steps above are required only if your MacPorts ports were last updated prior to the incorporation of the OpenCoarrays Portfile into MacPorts.
-The above process can be repeated to obtain updates in the form of future OpenCoarrays releases.
+where the "sudo" command requires Administrator privileges and where the first two steps above are required only if the MacPorts ports were last updated prior to the incorporation of the OpenCoarrays Portfile into MacPorts.
+Repeating the above steps will also install future OpenCoarrays updates.

 <a name="windows">
 ### Windows ###
 </a>
-Windows users will find it easiest to download the Lubuntu Linux virtual machine from the [Sourcery Store].
+Windows users will find it easiest to download the Lubuntu Linux virtual machine from the [Sourcery Institute Store].
 The virtual machine boots inside the open-source [VirtualBox] virtualization package.
 In addition to containing GCC 4.9, 5.2, and 6.0, MPICH, OpenMPI, and OpenCoarrays, the virtual machine contains dozens of other open-source software packages that support software development in modern Fortran.
 See the [download and installation instructions]